-Peter McIntosh, founder of the Natural Building Collective was the project coordinator for the alternative materials (natural and recycled) portion of the Delft ECD build.
 The Natural Building Collective would like to thank the individuals and organisations that formed part of our team and worked for us during this project:

 - For their technical expertise and managing the site Matt Paneitz and Guy Williams from Long Way Home.

 - For collecting ecobricks whilst cleaning up the neighbourhood and doing community outreach, Ian Dommisse from the Ecobrick Exchange, Candice Mostert from Waste-ED and Anita Venter from QPT .

 - Artists on site, natural building course participant and artist Jess Metcalfe and Carrie Cat from heARTh eARTh ART were funded by The Sophia Foundation.

 Visit our Facebook page for the project gallery/album.